n000ber/CTF-writeup/randstuff/inter_vm.md

 * Firewall has been disabled.
 * IPv6 has been disabled (some online sources attribute it as a possible cause).
-* Hosts in other subnet are able to ping to both the hosts in the subnet.
+* Hosts in other subnet are able to ping to both hosts in the subnet.

 ## Solution